ApoB, LDL Particles & Cardiovascular Risk: What Peptide Users Must Know

 Why ApoB is the most important cardiovascular marker, what your numbers mean, and how peptide protocols interact with lipid metabolism.

 Why ApoB Is The Marker That Matters LDL-C (the standard "bad cholesterol" number on most panels) is a calculated estimate.
 It misses a critical variable: particle number.
-Two people can have identical LDL-C values but wildly different cardiovascular risk — because risk is driven by how many LDL particles are in circulation, not how much cholesterol they're carrying. **ApoB (Apolipoprotein B)** measures particle number directly.
-Every atherogenic particle — LDL, VLDL, IDL, Lp(a) — carries exactly one ApoB molecule.
-ApoB count = atherogenic particle count.
-It's the most direct measure of cardiovascular risk available on a standard blood panel.
+Two people can have identical LDL-C values but wildly different cardiovascular risk -- because risk is driven by how many LDL particles are in circulation, not how much cholesterol they are carrying. **ApoB (Apolipoprotein B)** measures particle number directly.
+Every atherogenic particle -- LDL, VLDL, IDL, Lp(a) -- carries exactly one ApoB molecule.
+ApoB count equals atherogenic particle count.
+It is the most direct measure of cardiovascular risk available on a standard blood panel.

 How to Read Your Numbers

 Get these tested.
-Standard lipid panels don't include ApoB — you need to request it specifically (most labs include it for $25–50 extra, or via companies like Function Health or Boston Heart).
+Standard lipid panels do not include ApoB -- you need to request it specifically.
+Most labs include it for $25-50 extra, or via companies like Function Health or Boston Heart.

 The CAC Scan: Your Real Risk Benchmark

 Coronary Artery Calcium (CAC) score via CT scan tells you whether ApoB has already caused damage.
-A CAC of 0 at age 45+ is powerfully reassuring — it means decades of particle exposure haven't resulted in measurable calcification.
-A CAC >100 indicates established disease requiring more aggressive intervention regardless of current ApoB.
+A CAC of 0 at age 45 or older is powerfully reassuring.
+A CAC above 100 indicates established disease requiring more aggressive intervention regardless of current ApoB.

 Cost: $75-300 out of pocket.
 No contrast, low radiation, 10-minute procedure.
 Every peptide user with elevated ApoB should get one.